blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Fix activation when multiple platforms installed.
 Pull request #2339 by MSP-Greg.
 * Fix required_ruby_version with prereleases and improve error message.
-  Pull request #2344 by David Rodríguez.
+  Pull request #2344 by David Rodriguez.
 * Update tests for 'newer' Windows builds.
 Pull request #2348 by MSP-Greg.
 * Fix broken rubocop task by upgrading to 0.58.1.
-Pull request #2356 by David Rodríguez.
+Pull request #2356 by David Rodriguez.
 * Gem::Version should handle nil like it used to before.
 Pull request
   #2363 by Luis Sagastume.
 * Avoid need of C++ compiler to pass the test suite.
-Pull request #2367 by Vít Ondruch.
+Pull request #2367 by Vit Ondruch.
 * Fix auto resign expired certificate.
 Pull request #2380 by Luis Sagastume.
 * Skip permissions-dependent test when root.
 Pull request #2386 by Alyssa